dotnet/TorchSharp/DEVGUIDE.md

 To change the TorchSharp package version update this [file](https://github.com/xamarin/TorchSharp/blob/master/build/BranchInfo.props).

-## Making releases of the TorchSharp package
+## Doing releases of the TorchSharp package

 The TorchSharp package is pushed to nuget.org either manually or as part of Azure DevOps CI release pipeline, see below.